LiamCoop/resume/resume.typ

 #v(0.2em)

-- Leading the migration of the province-wide post-secondary application service from IdentityServer4/.NET MVC with React to Next.js, enhancing performance, accessibility, and developer productivity
+- Leading the migration of a post-secondary application service from IdentityServer4/.NET MVC with React to Next.js, enhancing performance, accessibility, and developer productivity
-- Designed and implemented Go services with MSSQL, NATS messaging, and MeiliSearch capabilities, delivering backend APIs, data processing, and search functionality for client applications
+- Designed and developed event-driven services for processing applications using Go, NATS JetStream, and MSSQL
-- Developed extensive frontend features and maintained component library using React, TypeScript, TailwindCSS, Storybook; reduced technical debt and implemented responsive, accessible interfaces from Figma designs
+- Integrated BC Services Card digital ID to streamline user signup and auth with secure, government verified credentials
+- Implemented a Meilisearch-based academic history feature that simplified data entry and improved user satisfaction
-- Led cross-functional projects, serving as the primary engineering point of contact with product, design, and leadership
+- Led development of cross-functional projects, serving as the engineering point of contact with product, design, and leadership
-- Conducted technical interviews and evaluated candidate assessments as part of the engineering hiring process, contributing to team growth and quality standards
-- Mentored developers on system design, algorithms, language patterns, and code composition techniques, reducing technical blockers and improving team productivity
-- Integrated the BC Provincial government issued digital ID into an OAuth2 authentication broker to streamline and improve the user authentication flow
+- Accelerated project delivery and quality by conducting technical interviews, hiring and mentoring 8 new developers

 #v(0.2em)